-A: The producer's premium is calculated by a premium calculator program that determines the premium based on target marketings and expected gross margins for each period and deductibles.
+A: The producer's premium is calculated by a premium calculator program that determines the premium based on target marketings, expected gross margins for each period, deductibles, and premium subsidies.

 42. Q: When is the premium for the policy due?